dansimpson/amqp-js/README.markdown

 * amqp-js brings low-latency message queuing to javascript, without using HTTP.
 * amqp-js joins forces with actionscript to establish socket connections to your AMQP server.
-* amqp-js works: http://amqp.peermessaging.com (open in 2 windows)
+* Example: http://amqp.peermessaging.com (open in 2 windows)
+* Google Group: http://groups.google.com/group/amqp-js or amqp-js@googlegroups.com

 ##Javascript
 In order to send and receive messages from an AMQP broker with javascript,